Cedar Grove, New Jersey: Neighborhoods

 The sections of Cedar Grove are:

 North End: The North End of Cedar Grove starts after the corner of Fairview Avenue and Pompton Avenue.
 It consists mostly of homes, but there are some businesses located on Pompton Avenue, and at the corner of E. Lindsley Road and Stevens Avenue.
 A notable part of the north end of town is the Park Ridge Estates, which contains million-dollar homes.

 Central Cedar Grove: This consists of the center of town and extends from the corner of Fairview Avenue and Pompton Avenue to the corner of Bradford Avenue and Pompton Avenue.
 The central portion of the town contains Cedar Grove's business district.
 Also, on the west central side of town is the former location of the Essex County Hospital Center, and on the east central side is the Cedar Grove Reservoir and Mills Reservation.

 South End: The south end of Cedar Grove is the most urbanized part of the township, as it contains homes that are closer together.
 The south end extends from the corner of Bradford Avenue and Pompton Avenue to the Verona border.
-There are mostly homes here, but there are some businesses on Pompton Avenue, including Burger King, and Staples.
+There are mostly homes here, but there are some businesses on Pompton Avenue.
 Like the north end of town, the south end contains a section of million dollar homes.

 Cedar Grove's population density is less than the surrounding towns of Montclair, Verona, and Little Falls, mainly because significant portions of Cedar Grove are owned or previously owned by county or city governments.
 The Essex County Hospital Center took up a good amount of land and was owned by Essex County.
 Mills Reservation is a county-owned park, and the Cedar Grove Reservoir property is owned by the City of Newark.